girder/girder_worker/docs/facebook-example.rst

     :align: center
     :alt: Visualize Facebook Data Workflow Diagram

-\* The format changes because of Romanescos auto-conversion functionality.
+\* The format changes because of Romanesco's auto-conversion functionality.

 The entire rectangle is our workflow, and the blue rectangles are our tasks.
 Black arrows represent inputs and outputs and the red arrows represent connections which we’ll see shortly.